ROIPCA: An online memory-restricted PCA algorithm based on rank-one updates: Summary

-In this paper we have introduced a novel online PCA algorithm called ROIPCA that is based on rank-one updates of the covariance matrix.
-We have introduced four variants of this algorithm that differ in their accuracy, runtime, and space requirements.
-We have analyzed theoretically the error introduced by each variant and demonstrated numerically that all of our variants are superior in their accuracy to state-of-the-art methods such as IPCA and CCIPCA.
+In this paper, we introduced two online PCA algorithms called ROIPCA and fROIPCA that are based on rank-one updates of the covariance matrix.
+We proved that our fastest variant, fROIPCA, can be interpreted as a gradient-based method with an optimal learning rate (Propositions~\ref{prpo:the_best} and~\ref{prop:froipca_conv}).
+We analysed theoretically the error introduced by each variant, and demonstrated numerically that all of our variants are superior in terms of accuracy compared to state-of-the-art methods such as IPCA and CCIPCA.
+The IPCA algorithm provides accuracy comparable to our algorithms, but is considerably slower for higher dimensions.
+When the data are not low-rank, our methods were demonstrated to be superior to IPCA as well.
 The CCIPCA algorithm is the fastest among all methods tested, but it is usually inferior in terms of accuracy.
-The faster variants of ROIPCA are comparable in their runtime to CCIPCA but are significantly more accurate.
+The fROIPCA algorithm is comparable in its runtime to CCIPCA but is significantly more accurate.